Build vs Buy AI Solution in 2026: Cost, ROI & Decision Guide

 3️⃣ Assess Your Internal Resources and Capabilities

-- Analyze your team’s expertise: According to Investopedia, 63% of CFOs stated that the lack of talented resources is one of the greatest challenges when experimenting with GenAI.
-Skilled domain experts are required irrespective of your AI build vs buy decision.
+- Expertise: 63% of CFOs stated that the lack of talented resources is one of the greatest challenges when experimenting with GenAI.
+Skilled domain experts are required, irrespective of your AI build vs buy decision.

-If resources are limited, purchasing an AI solution or collaborating with an AI development company can help decrease risk and time.
-Building AI could result in a higher long-term return if you have strong internal capabilities.
+If resources are limited, buying an AI solution or collaborating with an AI development company can help decrease risk and time.
+Building an AI platform could result in a higher long-term return if you have strong internal capabilities.

 4️⃣ Apply a Three-Dimensional Evaluation Framework